johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 Run the following line on an airgapped raspberry pi at the bash console (not the NodeJS console) to get a random seed for IOTA.
 `sudo cat /dev/hwrng |LC_ALL=C tr -dc 'A-Z9' | fold -w 81 | head -n 1`
 This will produce an 81 character long string consisting of only UPPER CASE letters and the number **9**
-Then change some output characters at random in case the generator has been compromised.
+Then change some output characters at random in case the generator has been compromised by criminals.
 When changing characters, only use UPPER CASE letters and the number **9**, and do not change the amount of characters.
 There must be exactly 81 characters which can be UPPER CASE letters and the number **9** is also allowed.
 The above method does not use a sudo random generator.